Silverfin Guide Service Homer Alaska

 A Silver hooked on the Ninilchik River

-All four rivers offer excellent fishing for Silver Salmon in August.
+All three rivers offer excellent fishing for Silver Salmon in August.
 By the middle of this month, Silvers are usually quite abundant and fishing can get pretty wild throughout the rest of August.
-Also on August 1, the upper rivers open for fishing except for King Salmon 20” or longer, and other Salmon 16” or longer.
-This offers some new fishing holes to explore, when fishing for Dolly Varden trout, etc.

 Fishing Wisdom